 I sat at my altar, and sacrificed 4 of my favorite books from my personal collection.
 It's not a sacrifice if it doesn't hurt.
 Choosing which of my books would go was very hard.

 The Kama Sutra was Torn

 My Fantasy Novel was Censored

-My 'wreck this journal' was excavated with a powerdrill
+My copy of Wreck this Journal was excavated with a powerdrill.

 My all-time favorite short story collection was preserved, pickled in a jar, for posterity